montrealjug/billetterie/README.md

 ## Run the app in development

-Make sure to have a Docker daemon running (so that tests and dev. can start the postgresql container).
+Make sure to have a Docker daemon running (so that tests and dev. can start the postgresql and mailhog containers).

 And then: